kodack64/Q3DE/tab4_fpga_implementation/README.md

 # Instllation

 Vitis HLS 2021.2.1 is required for synthesizing circuits from these codes.
-Note that the installation of Vitis HLS requires abotu 200GB.
+Note that the installation of Vitis HLS requires about 200GB.
-When you install Vitis HLS, please check `Devices -> Devices for Custom Platforms -> UltraScale+` to regenerate the results in the main text.
+To regenerate the results in the main text, we need to check `Devices -> Devices for Custom Platforms -> UltraScale+` in the instllation.

 # Workflow (for each directory)